-First Gas will install and maintain equipment at a Delivery Point to ensure that all Gas taken complies with the Gas Specification in respect of dust and/or compressor oil.
+First Gas will install and maintain equipment at each Delivery Point to ensure that all Gas taken complies with the Gas Specification in respect of dust and/or compressor oil.

-Non-Specification Gas will be deemed to have been Non-Specification Gas at the time it was injected into the Transmission System unless it is shown that First Gas caused Gas to become Non-Specification Gas.

-Where First Gas did not cause gas to become Non-Specification Gas it shall have no liability to the Interconnected Party for any Loss incurred by the Interconnected Party arising out of, or in relation to the taking that gas at a Delivery Point.

-Nothing in this Agreement requires First Gas to monitor the quality of gas taken at a Delivery Point.

 odorisation

 Odorised Pipeline

 If First Gas’ Pipeline is stipulated as “Odorised” in Schedule One, Gas in that Pipeline must be odorised to comply with the detectability requirements set out in New Zealand Standard 5263:2003: Gas Detection and Odorisation.